Conditions of use

 The QUAD is a new measure of anticipated discrimination.
 It asks people how much they personally anticipate experiencing mental health-related discrimination across 14 areas of life.
 The QUAD is intended for use with people who have a mental health problem.
 Our research showed that the QUAD is an understandable, reliable and valid questionnaire.

-RIBS (Reported and Intended Behaviour Scales) Translations into Arabic, Cantonese, Dutch, Italian, Japanese, Kannada and Swedish
+RIBS (Reported and Intended Behaviour Scale) Translations into Arabic, Cantonese, Dutch, Italian, Japanese, Kannada, French and Swedish

 RIBS has been designed to assess and track mental health related behavioural discrimination among the general public.
 Several studies have demonstrated the significance and high prevalence of discrimination experienced by service users, emphasising the importance of assessing and documenting behavioural tends.
 Read this description in another language.